lumin-org/debugger/.github/ISSUE_TEMPLATE/docs.md

 name: 'Documentation Enhancement'
 about: An enhancement for the documentation
 title: ''
-labels: 'ehancement, not ready - evaluating, targeting: docs'
+labels: 'enhancement, not ready - evaluating, targeting: docs'
 assignees: ''

 ---